 - Remove it from the oven and set aside to cool.

 These toasted ramen noodles brought me my childhood memory.
 I often ate the toasted ramen noodles as a snack growing up.
 It was popular snack for young kids many years ago in Korea and it still is.
 Many Korean kids still love to munch these curly noodle pieces.
 My kids love them, too.
 So yummy!

-All you have to do is slice the cabbage and carrots very thinly, but you can always use a bag of coleslaw that you can buy at the store to make life easier.
+All you have to do is slice green cabbage and carrots very thinly, but you can always use a bag of slaw mix that you can buy at the store to make your life easier.

 - 1/2 small cabbage, thinly sliced

 - 1 small carrot, thinly sliced